open-horizon/exchange-api/README.md

 ## Changes in 1.52.0

-- Add services sub-resource called dockerauths
+- Add services sub-resource called dockerauths for docker image auth tokens

 ## Changes in 1.51.0